Use NGINX Ingress

 ack-ingress-nginx-v1-cloud-controller LoadBalancer 172.12.0.1 xxx.xxx.xxx.xxx 80:30080/TCP,443:30443/TCP 30S

-3. Run the following command to check the status of the NGINX Ingress controller pods in the edge node pool:
+3. Check the NGINX Ingress controller pod status in the edge node pool:

 kubectl get po -n ingress-edge -o wide